BNLNPPS/ask-panda/README.md

 # Smart Reporting Agent

 The smart reporting agent is a tool that can be used to generate reports based on the PanDA job records.
-Currently, it downloads JSON files from the PanDA Monitoring Service that contains the error code information for jobs that ran in the last 24, 12, 6, 3 and 1 hours.
+Currently, it downloads JSON files from the PanDA Monitor that contains the error code information for jobs that ran in the last 24, 12, 6, 3 and 1 hours.
 The corresponding JSON files will be refreshed automatically, corresponding to the time period of the job records.

 Note: This is work in progress.
 The idea is that these reports can be used by other agents.